public interface CacheSynchronization

 use different mechanisms and terminology for the same concept) are not the only kind of

 database-generated value.
-As well as the three DataSource field settings that can
+As well as the three DataSource field settings, mentioned above,

 ,